MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
-    <td>This method creates a new user created event (like other calendar tasks, but not from iLearn; created by the user instead).
+    <td>This method creates a new user created event (like other calendar tasks, but not from I-Learn; created by the user instead).
 The user will be prompted with a field that allows them to select a date/time and give the event a description.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>